ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 unanimous or consensus agreement because they are critical (e.g. those tied to risk management) versus those that need a majority (e.g. those related to activities).”
-And while a central office must be responsible for those processes as the facilitator, that is a different role from being the decision-maker.
+And while a central office must be responsible for those processes as the facilitator, which is a different role from being the decision-maker.

 The central office has played different roles over the years.
-As the national arm of the platform, it will always be primarily responsible for directly working with national funders, national research organizations and societies, and international partners.
+As the national arm of the platform, it will always be primarily responsible for directly working with federal funders, national research organizations and societies, and international partners.
 Working with those organizations gives the central office a different, birds-eye view of the national research community.

-These different perspectives matter; our federation’s mandate is not just to assist individual researchers already working with us but Canadian researchers collectively.
+These different perspectives matter: our federation’s mandate is not just to assist individual researchers already working with us but Canadian researchers collectively.
 It is far too easy to focus too much on either the forest or the trees, and the combination of hands-on and